West Harbour GO Station

 West Harbour GO Station is a regional rail station in the North End neighbourhood of Hamilton, Ontario, Canada.
 The station has been served by GO Transit's Lakeshore West line since July 9, 2015.
+There is hourly service between West Harbour and Toronto's Union Station, seven days a week.
 Via Rail service may eventually be provided.

 History

 CN James Street Station

 The neighbouring Hamilton Canadian National Railway Station, on the east side of James Street North at Murray Street, was built between 1929 and 1931.

 The property is a National Historic Site and has been designated under the Federal Heritage Railway Stations Protection Act and under Part IV of the Ontario Heritage Act by City of Hamilton By-law 95-115.
 Portions of the building were protected by the Ontario Heritage Trust in 1999.

 In 1967, GO Transit took over CN's commuter service between Toronto and Hamilton, and in 1978 all other CN passenger service was transferred to Via Rail.

 In 1992 Via Rail closed its Burlington (formerly the GTR/CNR Freeman/Burlington Junction Station, built around 1910 and located near Brant Street), Hamilton and Dundas stations and consolidated service at the new Aldershot GO Station.

 GO Transit closed the James Street station in 1993 and moved remaining service to the Hamilton GO Centre, one and a half kilometres directly south on James Street.

 The Laborers' International Union of North America (LIUNA) bought and renovated the station, and in 2000 the station was reopened as LIUNA Station, an events centre with catering facilities for weddings, dances, and other special events.